 Further, the Debt Office assesses there to be a lower likelihood of issued guarantees being fulfilled than what the guarantee holders' creditworthiness indicates.
-This is mainly due to the conditions of the guarantees, such as risk distribution, providing incentives for the lenders to avoid a fulfilment in the event of a default.
+This is mainly due to the conditions of the guarantees, such as risk distribution, providing incentives for the lenders to avoid fulfilment of a guarantee commitment in the event of default.

-The Debt Office assesses the state's opportunities for recovery after fulfilment to be normal in most cases, corresponding to a recovery rate of about 50 per cent of the fulfilled amount.
-However, EKN expects a lower-than-usual recovery rate for the large guarantee commitments issued the previous year.
+The Debt Office assesses the central government's opportunities for recovery after fulfilment to be normal in most cases, corresponding to a recovery rate of about 50 per cent of the fulfilled amount.
+EKN, however, expects the recovery rate for some of the telecom-industry guarantee commitments that have large sums to be lower than usual.